alphons/ValueProviderBug/README.md

 ## Solution 1 Conclusion, current achitecture is flawed and error prone

-Only the array elements prior to the null element are binded to the parameter of the controller method.
-And that can NOT be fixed because of the nature of the current binding.
-So it is not a problem of the CollectionModelBinder, but it is a general problem of the current valueproviding en modelbinding.
+It is a general problem of the current valueproviding en modelbinding.
 I hate to say this, but **this is rotten to the core**!

 ## Some lesson in valueproviding and modelbinding